giantswarm/docs/src/content/advanced/forcing-cgroupv1/index.md

 ## Introduction

-Flatcar version `3033.2.0` and above uses Control Groups v2 by default, which means all nodes will be using cgroups v2 for all kubernetes containers, as opposed to Control Groups v1 used on previous versions.
+Flatcar version `3033.2.0` and above uses control groups (cgroups) v2 by default, which means all nodes will be using cgroups v2 for all containers in Kubernetes, as opposed to cgroups v1 used on previous versions.

-To ensure a smooth transition, in case our customers need time to modify applications to make them compatible with Control Groups v2, we introduced a mechanism that will allow using Control Groups v1 on specific node pools.
+To ensure a smooth transition, in case you need time to modify applications to make them compatible with cgroups v2, we provide a mechanism that will allow using cgroups v1 on specific node pools.

 ## Configure node pool with cgroup v1

 ### AWS

-To enable it, you have to edit the [`MachineDeployment`]({{< relref "/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md" >}}) resource of your cluster using the [Management API]({{< relref "/ui-api/management-api/" >}}).
+To enable cgroups v1, you have to edit the [`MachineDeployment`]({{< relref "/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md" >}}) resource of your cluster using the [Management API]({{< relref "/ui-api/management-api/" >}}).

 Make sure the resource has the `node.giantswarm.io/cgroupv1` annotation.
 The value can be anything you like, as only the presence of that annotation is checked.
 Here is an example: